lunatask/lunatask/README.md

 # Tasks

 The modern society puts a lot of pressure on each one of us and task management apps could be more than just an extension to your memory.
-Get stuff _actually_ done this time.

 This app remembers stuff for you so you don't have to, helps you prioritize what to work on next and makes it a stress-free process.
 Choose from a variety of productivity techniques to get stuff actually done.
 Inspired by Kanban methodology.